 University Apartments Conduct Process

-When it has been reported that there has been an alleged violation of the University Apartments Regulations and Policies residents may be subject to the conduct process through the University Apartments Administration Office.
-In addition, UCLA students may be subject to University action, including a referral to the Office of the Dean of Students.
+When it has been reported that there has been an alleged violation of the Housing Regulations or Student Conduct Policies, residents may be subject to the conduct process through Residential Life.
+In addition, residents may also be subject to University action, including referrals to the Office of Student Conduct.

 These conduct procedures are implemented according to guidelines established by The

-In addition, the Dean of Students or designee may also impose Special Administrative Actions in order to address the immediate needs of a situation.
+In addition to assigned sanctions, the Director of Residential Education or designee may also impose Special Administrative Actions in order to address the immediate needs of a situation.
 These actions are imposed at the discretion of the administration and may be imposed at any time during the conduct process.

-All communications regarding this conduct process will be sent to the resident’s email address listed with Housing and Hospitality Services.
-It is the responsibility of each resident to check and respond timely to email sent to that address.
+All communications regarding this conduct process will be sent to the Resident’s official University email address, or the email address listed with Housing and Hospitality Services if an official University email account is not issued.
+It is the responsibility of each Resident to check and respond timely to emails.